jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 ----

 I am the person who started this thread, and I think that "all of the above" is most correct.
-One practical significance of the misbehavior of General/NSApp is that you cannot sandbox a window controller for a document-based app in a non-document app and have it behave *just* as it would if the app were document-based.
+One practical significance of the misbehavior of NSApp is that you cannot sandbox a window controller for a document-based app in a non-document app and have it behave *just* as it would if the app were document-based.
 This is a minor annoyance in the long run.
 I still contend that when I was first learning, I could log from dealloc in a non-document app, but I have damaged or destroyed a lot of cerebral neurons since then.